 If you get free meals, you should let your readers know so they can factor that in when they read your reviews.
-Some readers might conclude that if a restaurant gave you a free meal because it knew you were going to write a review, you might have gotten special food or service.

 Several months ago a manufacturer sent me a free product and asked me to write about it in my blog.
 I tried the product, liked it, and wrote a favorable review.
 When I posted the review, I disclosed that I got the product for free from the manufacturer.
 I still use the product.
 Do I have to disclose that I got the product for free every time I mention it in my blog?

 It might depend on what you say about it, but each new endorsement made without a disclosure could be deceptive because readers might not see the original blog post where you said you got the product free from the manufacturer.

 A trade association hired me to be its “ambassador” and promote its upcoming conference in social media, primarily on Facebook, Twitter, and in my blog.
 The association is only hiring me for five hours a week.
 I disclose my relationship with the association in my blogs and in the tweets and posts I make about the event during the hours I’m working.
 But sometimes I get questions about the conference in my off time.
 If I respond via Twitter when I’m not officially working, do I need to make a disclosure?
 Can that be solved by placing a badge for the conference in my Twitter profile?